 The Michigan International Camporee and Becoming Ambassadors of the Golden Arrow

-Why should you participate in the Michigan International Camporee?
+Why should Michigan troops, crews, and volunteer Scouters participate in the Michigan International Camporee?

-You will spend the week before the Michigan International Camporee hosting an international scout group or a member of the all volunteer Staff.
+You will spend the week before the Michigan International Camporee hosting an international Scout group or a member of the all volunteer staff.
 You will help your scouting friends to understand how Michiganders live.
 During this homestay week in past MICamporee's, there have been trips to Michigan landmarks and nearby amusement parks.
-The International Groups often have put on a show of their native dances and costumes.
-You will travel to Camp Rota-Kiwan near Kalamazoo where you will camp together with your international scouting friends or volunteer as a member of the staff.
+The international contingents often have put on shows of their native dances and costumes.
+After the week fo home hospitality, you will travel to Camp Rota-Kiwan near Kalamazoo where you will camp together with your international scouting friends or volunteer as a member of the staff.
 You'll make deep friendships that will last a lifetime.
 In the spirit of scouting's founder, Lord Baden Powell, you will become an Ambassador of the Golden Arrow.
 Since the first MICamporee in 1997 thousands of "Arrow Ambassadors" have been sent into the world to spread the scouting message of peace and fellowship.

 The story of the Golden Arrow from the 3rd World Scout Jamboree

 The farewell ceremony on the last day, 12 August, 1929, consisted of a march with flags and banners past the royal box with the Chief Scout and other officers, ending in a Wheel of Friendship formed by the Scouts, with 21 spokes symbolic for the 21 years of Scouting.
 While burying a hatchet in a cask of gilded wooden arrows, Baden-Powell addressed the gathered Scouts.